 Back on the main lower walkway, there was a little exhibit where a cylinder of water resisted a propeller attached to a crank that we could manually turn.
 The point was that it was possible to measure how much energy we could manually generate since turning the crank would light up some bulbs indicating how much power was just generated.
 I recalled the bulb representing the maximum power that could be generated in this contraption indicated 80W.

 And while the crank was turned, it also generated a little vortex in the cylinder of water, where the more energy we put into turning the crank, the larger and longer lasting the vortex.

 Finally, due to the stagnation of the plunge pool on this side of the Rhine, we noticed that some spots did tend to get a little smelly.
 That was probably an indication that the water might be polluted or at least harbor some microbes common in sewage.
 I'm sure that would at least keep any sane person from wanting to go for a swim for if the microbes wouldn't get you, there would be the threat of hidden undertows and whirlpools from the turbulence of the falls that would also conspire to make swimming unsafe.

 As the walkway eventually gave way to stairs at the edge of Rhine Falls (connecting to the Upper Paths), it also connected back to Neuhausen.

 This is a view of Rhine Falls and Schloss Laufen as seen from the main walkway on the Schlossli Worth side

 After Rhine Falls, we visited Stein am Rhein, a very charming little town

 When we visited Rhine Falls and Stein am Rhein, we had based ourselves out of the city of Zurich, which was a great city for sightseeing as well as connecting to places outside the city

-When Julie and I were headed to Zurich from Interlaken, we made a stop in the charming Lucerne (Luzern), which was nice despite the bad weather
+On the way to Zurich, we stopped in Lucerne (Luzern), which was nice despite the weather

 The entrance to Schloss Laufen